 IEST members enjoy educational and networking opportunities available not only at ESTECH, the IEST annual technical meeting, but at the Fall Conference and Chapter seminars and classes held throughout the year.
 Through articles and papers published in the Journal of the IEST, they are kept informed about current technology; and through elected and appointed offices, are given the opportunity to develop leadership skills and provide a valuable service to their fellow professionals.

 IEST has instituted a program of standards and practices in order to publish and disseminate up-to-date, reliable, technical information within each of its divisions.
 This is accomplished through a series of Standards and Recommended Practices (RPs) providing standardized procedures based upon peer-approved applications of environmental technology.
 These documents are formulated by IEST Working Groups.

-IEST has also revised such Federal Standards as FED-STD-209, MIL-STD-781, MIL-STD-810, and MIL-STD-1246 (now IEST-STD-1246D).
+IEST has sponsored revision efforts of Federal Standards such as FED-STD-209, MIL-STD-781, MIL-STD-810, and MIL-STD-1246 (now IEST-STD-1246D).
+The IEST Standards and Practices program administers WG-DTE043: MIL-STD-810G, the Working Group that provides expert support to this constantly evolving standard.
 To view further information regarding Recommended Practices, Standards, and other technical documents for sale by IEST, visit our Publications area.
 If you are interested in actively participating in an IEST Working Group, we welcome you to observe a Working Group meeting during ESTECH or the IEST Fall Conference.

 Can't find the answer you need?
 Submit your question regarding IEST.